Recovery from Anxiety

 We are Never Reassured

 Despite multiple visits to the doctor or hospital, test after test coming up negative, and being declared healthy, we may still find it impossible to believe it is just anxiety.
 Even when we know the symptoms are just anxiety, we still fear them.
-Reassurance has very little effect on reducing our anxiety, and in any case, each new symptom triggers a fresh round of fear and worry about our health.
+Reassurance has very little effect on reducing our anxiety, and each new symptom triggers a fresh round of fear and worry about our health.

 The Search for a Cure

-I suspect you have tried (as I did) just about everything you can think of to achieve recovery from anxiety or panic, and nothing works.
+Perhaps you have tried (as I did) just about everything you can think of to achieve recovery from anxiety or panic, and nothing works.
 You have reached a point of desperation and are fearful that you’ll be in this state for the rest of your life.
 I have been where you are.
 As someone who suffered from severe anxiety for decades (most of my life), I know just how stuck, frustrated and in despair you feel.

 The Acceptance Method Works